realm/realm-js/packages/realm-react/CONTRIBUTING.md

 ## Building and Running the Tests
 `realm-js` is a monorepo that uses `lerna` to dynamically link dependencies.
 In the case of `@realm/react`, the `realm` library is linked into the package.
 Therefore, one must build `realm` in order to run the `@realm/react` tests.
 There is already a [guide for building realm](https://github.com/realm/realm-js/blob/master/contrib/building.md), but an abridged version is provided here.

 It is assumed you are already setup to run a `react-native` project and are on a mac (if not see the [guide for building realm](https://github.com/realm/realm-js/blob/master/contrib/building.md)), so a good amount of the required [pre-req steps](https://github.com/realm/realm-js/blob/master/contrib/building.md#setup-instructions-for-macos) are already accomplished.
-On requirement is `cmake`, which can be installed with:
+One requirement is `cmake`, which can be installed with:

 ```
 brew install cocoapods cmake